 Our business development specialist will be responsible for growing your business in the country, just as one of your own people would do.
 Our advantage is that we don't have to travel and know the market from within.
 You can hire us part-time, and for any activity that you need.

 Our specialist, acting as your country manager, will execute the plan that we agreed upon.
 As a first phase, we may help you to fine tune your offering to the local taste or customs.
 For consumer products packaging is essential, and for business-to-business documentation should be optimal.
 In some countries you may need approvals or certifications.
 We can handle these processes for you.

 If the plan includes finding distributors or sales agents, we will arrange it.
 If your product needs to be visible online on local platforms in the local language, we will do so.
 If free publicity or visiting trade shows will help you sell, we will work on it.
 We report to the people in your organisation and we work strictly within the budget that we agreed upon.
 For major decisions, as the choice for a distributor, we may ask you to come over.

 You'll pay us step by step, and we are committed to results

-We have clear fixed fees for the two-day Country Strategy Roadshow, during which we define a strategy together with you.
-The first period you will pay us a monthly retainer, and we report back to you every month on what we have achieved.
+We have clear fixed fees for the two-day Market Mapping Tour, during which we define a strategy together with you.
+The first period you will pay us project based or through a monthly retainer, and we report back to you every month on what we have achieved.
 Once our activities shift from marketing and preparations to sales management, we can (partly) work on a commission basis.
 This way you keep control over your budget.